Reduced licence request time from ~5 days to 90 mins

 ANAYLSIS & PRIORITISATION

-Excerpt: An effort / impact matrix highlighting the value of different options
+Excerpt: An effort / impact matrix highlighting the value of different options to users

 ITERATING DESIGNS